SolarSPELL-Main/content-curation/README.md

 # Installation Instructions

 Install the latest versions of Git, npm, Python, and Postgresql.
+If you would like to set up your local environment using Docker, navigate to the [docker section](#docker-setup).

 1. Using git, clone the project into a new directory `git clone https://github.com/SolarSPELL-Main/content-curation.git`.